 How you use morality in a position of influence will reflect your true motivations

-The true knower of all is God, and He sees and knows the truth and actions in all of us.
-No I am not a preacher, but yes I resonate with this.
-God doesn’t pick and choose who he loves, this is a human condition and belief.
+In my own belief, the true knower of all is God, which sees and knows the truth and actions in all of us.
+No I am not a preacher of religion, but I do enjoy exploring deeply and sharing my views.
 We have all of these amazing resources provided for us and ways to connect to each other and look what we do with it.
-Look at the world.
-People chase and worship money, power, compete over who is right and killing over ideals and resources of others.
-Building walls and boxing out visitors from other countries based on fear.
+Look at what causes disconnect.
+People chase and worship money, power, compete over who is right and kill over ideals and resources of others.
+Building walls and boxing out visitors from other countries based on spreading fear of one another.
 Whose job is it to define and create peace?
 America is failing at purporting to be role models for peace, freedom, and equality.
 One country, under God, indivisible?
 We have never been so divided and it is all fueled by the most influential places: media, internet, institutions, and by many elected leaders of our country past and present (which is appalling).
 So who is to blame?
 Ourselves.
 We must become seekers of our own truth.
 Know thyself.

 The message of peace and unity should include all of humanity.
-Being an intelligent and reasonable person, or even a good follower of your faith means stepping up to the plate, leading by example.
+Being an intelligent and reasonable person, or even a good follower of your faith means stepping up to the plate and leading by example.
 Explore and make an effort to understand the world around you.
 Don’t just stand on one thing without fully being knowledgable about what you are following or hating on.
 Ask more questions.
 Dig deeper into theology, philosophy, psychology, science, and historical facts.
-There is a plethora of knowledge and subject matter to access for the purpose of having a broad education and gain different perspectives.
-This is important in seeking your own truth and fueling your inner guidance system!
+There is a plethora of ways to access subject matter for gaining a broad education and gain different perspectives.
+This is important in fueling your inner guidance system.

-It is up to us, the people, to smarten up and stop letting programs run us.
-We have to learn to educate ourselves better on a variety of topics, and use our individual strengths to make this world a better place and the USA “great again.”
+It is up to us, the people of the world, to smarten up and stop letting programs run us.
+We have to learn to educate ourselves better on a variety of topics, and use our individual strengths to make this world a better place.
 Why do we stop learning at just what we are taught in school?
-What we learn in school is just the surface layer, if that, of what is given to us about the aspects of our world and it’s history, along with the societal, economic, political, and cultural structures within it.
-That every piece of this planet and birth of concepts has contributed incredible things up to our existence up to today.
-It is a shame when people lose initiative to learn, living life with blinders on, out of sheer laziness or in an attempt to protect ego and control others.
+What we learn in school about our world and it’s history, plus the societal, economic, political, and cultural structures within it is microscopic.
+It is a shame when people lose initiative to learn, living life with blinders on leaving themselves exposed to manipulation and falling under a program.

 The path to wisdom includes being individually educated over adopting collective here-say from what others around you think or propose to know, or depending on what the media has to say about those we do not understand.
-One of the smartest ways to create world peace and unity we all must make individual efforts to become more informed so we can improve wisdom and intelligence…to co-create together, not tear down, block out, or destroy each other.
-We must cultivate our own backyards in order to arrive at peace and unity within our entire infrastructure as a solution to the greater good and survival of humanity and our planet.
+If we want to achieve world peace and unity we all must make individual efforts to become more informed so we can improve wisdom and intelligence…to co-create together, not tear down, block out, or destroy each other.
+We must cultivate our own backyards in order to arrive at peace and unity.
+Our sanity and survival of humanity and our planet depends on it.

 I am calling out all spiritual leaders to be more aware of what they say and do.
 You could be breathing hatred and division from your mouth when you think that is protection of your herd.
 You will cause more harm than good if twist what is good and bad, spreading lies to the ignorant you prey upon to listen to you.
 If you use your words as weapons to instigate more fear and hatred, you are doing the opposite of spreading peace and unity.
 You turn good people away and introduce destructive characters.